soccertrack/funfacts/README.md

 ```

 ### 36. What is Javascript bridge
-Javascript bridge is a mechanism where Javascript code (normally in a webview) can communicate 2-way with their host (iOS native, Android native, Flutter).
-This is very common in Mobile development and it's very common to have a webview within the application.
+A JavaScript bridge acts as a crucial mechanism, enabling bidirectional communication between JavaScript code (typically residing in a webview) and its host environment, whether it's iOS native, Android native, or Flutter.
+This functionality is pervasive in mobile development, particularly when integrating a webview within applications.

 ```javascript
 // iOS